 Most of us spend decades working and dreaming of a day when we can retire.
-But when we finally arrive at our post-work destination, it’s not unusual to find ourselves in a world of surprises.
+But when we finally arrive at our post-work destination, it’s not unusual to find a world of surprises.

 While some of these revelations can be pleasant, others are more sobering.
 Knowing what to expect in advance can help you prepare for — and adjust to — life in your golden years.